← Blog

 Agents as context extractors

-This brings us to an important trend: agents are increasingly doing the context extraction work for us.
-Systems like Deep Research, Claude Code, or ChatGPT with a Google Drive or Sharepoint connector enabled represent a shift in how we solve the context problem.
-These systems work by automating context assembly.
-They iteratively search and plan, alternating between "think → look → compress → think", improving the context with each pass.
-They delegate to sub-agents that parallelize discovery: one hunts primary sources, another extracts metrics, a third builds a timeline.
-Each returns compressed, ranked snippets to an orchestrator that synthesizes everything into a final response.
-The magic isn't just the final answer – it's the system's ability to go get what the answer depends on.
-When you point these agents at your Google Drive or SharePoint, performance jumps because the model no longer depends on you to manually ferry documents and tribal knowledge into the prompt.
+The magic isn’t just the final answer – it’s the system’s ability to go get what the answer depends on.
+When you point these agents at your Google Drive or SharePoint, performance jumps in part[1] because the model no longer depends on you to manually ferry documents and tribal knowledge into the prompt.
 The system spends most of its tokens fetching and compressing the right internal context.

 The partial solution

-This automation solves a significant portion of the context problem.
-Agents excel at gathering what's already documented.
-They can learn your organization's writing style by reading past proposals, understand format preferences from old presentations, and even infer some tacit knowledge by analyzing patterns across documents, emails, and Slack conversations.
 But this is only a partial solution.
-Much of the most important context – especially organizational dynamics, unstated preferences, and recent informal decisions – isn't expressed in text anywhere.
-The head of product's growing frustration with technical debt, the unspoken understanding that certain customer segments aren't worth pursuing, the CEO's evolving views on market timing.
-These insights live in conversations, body language, and institutional memory that never gets written down.
-This creates an interesting dynamic: while agents democratize access to documented knowledge, they also increase the premium on context that can't be easily extracted.
-Skilled users who can surface this undocumented context will continue to extract significantly better performance from frontier models.
+Much of the most important context – especially organizational dynamics, unstated preferences, and recent informal decisions – isn’t expressed in text anywhere.
+The head of engineering’s growing frustration with technical debt, the unspoken understanding that certain customer segments aren’t worth pursuing, the CEO’s relationship with and mandate from the board.
+This context lives in conversations, body language, and institutional memory that is rarely written down.

 The capability paradox

-As model capabilities expand, the frontier tasks become more context-hungry, not less.
-Better models don't just make existing tasks easier, they raise our expectations and make us attempt more complex, nuanced work that requires even richer context.
 When GPT-3 could barely write coherent paragraphs, we were impressed by any reasonable output.
 Now that GPT-5 can write sophisticated analysis, or complete a multi-hour task like building an entire website, we expect it to understand our specific industry, company dynamics, and strategic context.
 The ceiling rises, but the price of admission, clean specification plus the right evidence, rises with it.
-This means that as models get more capable, the variance between average users and sophisticated users may actually increase.
-The most skilled users will push these systems to tackle increasingly complex tasks that require deeper context extraction, while the average user trying the same task without the hard work of curating the right context will see underwhelming results.

 Why this matters

-We're entering a world where raw intelligence is increasingly commoditized, but the ability to effectively specify tasks and extract relevant context becomes the key differentiator.
-The people getting the most value from AI aren't necessarily the most technically sophisticated users, they're the ones who best understand their domain and can most clearly articulate the implicit context that shapes whether any solution will actually work.
-They've built a mental model of the LLM that helps them to see where it succeeds and fails, and how to provide the right harness to extract the best performance.
-If you feel like LLMs are underwhelming for complex work tasks, the solution probably isn't waiting for smarter models.
-It's developing the ability to recognize and extract the implicit context that usually stays in your head.
-Try choosing a difficult task that you'd normally expect a colleague to spend a couple of hours on.
-Something entirely text-based.
-Spent some time asking yourself: - What do I know about this domain that the model doesn't? - What constraints am I operating under that aren't obvious? - Who are the stakeholders, and what do they actually care about? - What would make output useful versus just correct? - What are the unwritten rules that determine success in this context?
-The models are already smart enough.
-The question is whether you can give them what they need to be useful.
+We’re entering a world where raw intelligence is increasingly commoditized, but the ability to effectively specify tasks and extract relevant context becomes the key differentiator.
+The people getting the most value from AI aren’t necessarily the most technically sophisticated users, they’re the ones who best understand their domain and can most clearly articulate the implicit context that shapes whether any solution will actually work.
+They’ve built a mental model of the LLM that helps them to see where it succeeds and fails, and how to provide the right harness to extract the best performance.